-Carefully record all information about the testing and research of the product.
+- Carefully record all information about the testing and research of the product.

 - Find out about other patents similar to yours by conducting a search at the USPTO Public Search Room in Arlington, VA.

 Analysis and testing information should include sure important dates, such as the invention’s conception date in addition to the date where it moved past a conceptual phase and could be turned into an actual product.
 Additionally, your information should be capable of exhibiting company diligence within the growth and testing of the invention and embody the validation of impartial witnesses who're able to understand the scope and nature of the invention.
 They must also be able to confirm the conception date, when the invention could be used, and the dedication of the inventor to test and research.

 An inventor might individually apply for a patent on his or her concept.
 If two or more individuals take part within the creation of an invention, the legislation requires that each one apply for a patent as joint inventor.
 An individual making use of for a patent on a concept she or he didn't invent is subject to legal penalties and invalidation of the patent, if one was issued.

 If you need help with patent protection, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.